Optical properties of InGaN quantum wells: accurately modeling the effects of disorder: Blue single quantum well

 Fig.~\ref{fig_pin_rho} shows modeling results for electrons ($e$) and holes ($h$) for this structure.
 Fig.~\ref{fig_pin_rho}(a) shows a few examples of wavefunctions.
 Electron wavefunctions are mostly delocalized, with $\psi_e$ showing several lobes across the simulation domain.
 The character of hole wavefunctions depends on their energy; the low-energy state $\psi_{h1}$ is strongly localized on a scale of a few nm, whereas at higher-energy, $\psi_{h2}$ is delocalized.

 Fig.~\ref{fig_pin_rho}(b) shows the calculated densities of states, and compares them to the no-disorder equivalents.
 Here and throughout this Article, values of $\rho$ are shown in units of $\rho^*=m_0/\pi \hbar^2 t$, with $t$ the QW thickness.
 This normalization factor is chosen because, in a square quantum well, the textbook value of $\rho_{e,h}$ is $m_{e,h} \times \rho^*$ for each quantum level.
-The energies of electrons and holes are referenced to conduction and valence band edges of GaN, and are therefore negative.
+The energies of electrons and holes are referenced to conduction and valence band edges of GaN at the center of the QW ($z=0$), and are therefore negative.
 The energies of the wavefunctions of (a) are shown on (b).

-$\rho_e$ has a weak Urbach tail ($E_u$~=~6~meV), indicative of a small number of localized states.
+$\rho_e$ has a weak Urbach tail ($E_u$~=~6~meV, obtained by fitting the exponential decay of $\rho_e$ a low energy, as illustrated in Appendix I-G).
+This is indicative of a small number of localized states.
 The wavefunctions in this tail are loosely localized, with a radius extending over several nm.
 At higher energy, $\rho_e$ corresponds to delocalized states and is mostly flat.

 $\rho_h$ shows much stronger localization effects.
 The Urbach tail is pronounced ($E_u$~=~17~meV).
 The low-energy part of the tail corresponds to strongly localized states, with a radius of about 1~nm.
 The density of these strongly-localized states is significant.
 We observe a mobility edge for holes at --0.5~eV -- corresponding to the knee in $\rho_h$, and to the threshold between delocalized and localized states (as will be shown in Fig.~\ref{fig_pin_rho}(c)).
 The often-used concept of ``band edge'' becomes ambiguous in the presence of such pronounced disorder effects.
 We propose that the mobility edge can be thought of as an effective band edge -- indeed, it separates localized from delocalized states and, as we will see, it is well correlated to the luminescence energy.
+Appendix I-G discusses how the mobility edge value is extracted.

 Fig.~\ref{fig_pin_rho}(b) also show the values of $\rho$ in the absence of disorder (i.e. solving a one-dimensional Schrodinger equation along $z$, with the QW potential averaged in the ($xy$) plane).
 These display the usual step-like shape corresponding to discrete energy levels.
 Disorder has two effects: it smears out the step-like behavior, and gives rise to Urbach tails.